httprb/http/README.md

 * Fork Http on github
 * Make your changes and send me a pull request
-* If I like them I'll merge them and give you commit access to my repository
+* If I like them I'll merge them
+* If I've accepted a patch, feel free to ask for a commit bit!

 Copyright
 ---------